diegojromerolopez/diegojromerolopez.github.io/content/en/post/2018-12-23-what-i-learned-in-2018.md

 Having enough test coverage to be relaxed on the deployments ease my mind and eliminate stress.

-[GitLab](https://about.gitlab.com/) has been showed as acgreat platform for definind CI/CD pipelines, cheap and you can install in your own server too.
+[GitLab](https://about.gitlab.com/) has been showed as a great platform for defining CI/CD pipelines, cheap and you can install in your own server too.